jon-jacky/Piety/samples/README.md

 To be a Piety application, a program must provide all of if its functionality in a *handler* that can be called by the Piety scheduler.
-(Or, in several different handlers.)
-The handler must complete its work quickly, then exit (return control to the Piety scheduler).
+(Or in several different handlers.)
+The handler must complete its work quickly, then exit.
 The handler must not block waiting for input (or anything else).

 All of these programs provide such a handler.
 Nevertheless, they are all self-contained: they do not depend on the Piety scheduler, or on